Kloudations/Kloudations/README.md

+Find out the rest about me on my Patreon*

+www.patreon.com/kittspi

 **DO NOT COPY MY SKINS PLEASE!
 If you wish on inspo, ASK!
 MY ONLY EXCEPTION ON INSPIRATION ARE MY ZERAORA, ZOROARK, FLORAGATO, AND LYCANROC COSPLAYS.**

 **If I'm doing something wrong out in public, PLEASE TELL ME!
 I dislike having those displeased/free-hiding for unsaid reason.**